-- 1. Important safety information regarding the placement of this device is provided on page 131.
+- 1. Important safety information regarding the placement of this device is provided on page 113.
 Please review it before proceeding. - Make sure that the power to any device that you connect to the installation has been turned off.
 You must unplug the power cords of any computers that have the Keyboard Power On function. - 3.
-Any installation that does not follow the instructions in this guide may be hazardous or cause damage to the device. - 4.
+Any installation that does not follow the instructions in this guide may be hazardous. - 4.
 The power source for this product is intended to be supplied by a power adapter only, not a DC mains.